bluekerfluffle/itm350-final-2025/README.md

 This page outlines the requirements for code repositories in the `dockersamples` organization.
 These repositories are meant to support Docker guides and blogs at this point.

 If you have any questions, please contact `#docs` on the [Docker Community Slack](https://communityinviter.com/apps/dockercommunity/docker-community).

-### PLEASE REMOVE THIS SECTION ONCE YOU CLONE THIS REPO

-This section provides instructions for using the template.
-Please remove this "Samples Repo Templates for Docker Guides" section from the README file after cloning the repository to ensure your guide is clean and tailored to your specific application.

 ### For a new repository